Homeopathy

 • Relate the concept of suppression to direction of cure and homeopathic aggravations

-• Illustrate the key symptoms of four homeopathic remedies
+• Identify the key themes and symptoms of three homeopathic remedies

 • Analyse, repertorise and differentiate between remedies for a case and reflect upon the process